kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### Colors

 There are many color palette tools out there.
-But the one from [Material](https://material.io/design/color/the-color-system.html#tools-for-picking-colors) is where I always go to for my colors.
+But the one from [Material](https://material.io/design/color/the-color-system.html#tools-for-picking-colors) is the one I always go to for my colors.

 Then I will define them as CSS Custom Properties again: